 Here’s what I’ve experienced more times than not whenever I’ve confessed—not just to my mate, but to others as well . . .

-Now, I’m not taking about a sarcastic, “Well, I’m soorryy!
-Are you happy now?” kind of confession.
+Now, I’m not talking about a sarcastic, “Well, I’m sorry that you feel that way!” kind of confession.
 Instead, more like one that humbly drops any denial or pretentious act, causing a gracious ripple effect of defenses being dropped by the one being confessed to.

-It opened my spouse’s or offender’s heart to look at him/herself.
+Benefit 2: It opened my spouse’s or offender’s heart to look at themselves.

 You know how it feels.
-Someone remorsefully apologizes to you and you immediately fall all over yourself apologizing about your part in the conflict.
-That kind of break-through is like a bulldozer aimed at you and your spouse’s walls of self-protection.
+Someone humbly apologizes to you, and you immediately fall all over yourself apologizing for your part in the conflict.
+That kind of breakthrough is like a bulldozer aimed at your and your spouse’s walls of self-protection.
 Am I right??
 Uh . . . yessirree, Bob, I’m right!

-It brought not only a relief from a burden, but a freedom that is priceless and irreplaceable.
+Benefit 3: It brought not only relief from a burden, but a freedom that is priceless and irreplaceable.

-No more pretending, posing, hiding, nor carrying the accompanying shame that brings a whole host of other maladies like depression, anxieties, and addictions just to name a few.
+No more pretending, posing, hiding, or carrying the accompanying shame that brings a whole host of other maladies like depression, anxieties, and addictions, just to name a few.

 “Therefore confess your sins to each other and pray for each other so that you may be healed.
 The prayer of a righteous person is powerful and effective.”
 James 5:16 (NIV)

-To me, there is a difference here between a “relief from a burden and the accompanying freedom” {which is great, by the way!}, when compared with “healing” because . . .
+To me, there is a difference here between “relief from a burden and the accompanying freedom” (which is great, by the way!), when compared with “healing” because . . .

-It is the work our Lord does in our hearts, while relief and freedom are the blessed feelings that flow from that work.
+It is the work our Lord does in our hearts, while relief and freedom are the blessed emotions and experiences that flow from that work.

 Maybe I haven’t fully convinced you.
 Maybe you’re in a marriage that is so contemptuous or dead that confession seems like a crazy and foolhardy choice.
 I hear ya!

-That’s why I’m going to help to prepare you step-by-step in this process.
-Next week I’ll be talking about how to effectively confess and apologize.
-As the weeks go on I’ll be sharing on: when and when not to confess, how to handle a failed confession, as well as, what to do when a confession is used against us.
-There’s just so much ground to cover and I’d love for you to walk it with me!
+That’s why I’m going to help prepare you with a step-by-step process.
+Next week, I’ll be talking about how to effectively and concisely confess and apologize.
+As the weeks go on, I’ll share when and when not to confess, how to handle a failed confession, and what to do when a confession is used against you.
+There’s just so much ground to cover, and I’d love for you to walk it with me!

 What “stories of fiction” have you told yourself—fueling your fear of confession?